qmzhao26/Information-Extraction-from-Medical-Transactions/README.md

 Treatment:
 1. traditional NER
 2. pre-trained model based on bert's medical specialization to extract NER and match words with entity types A and B
-3. multi-label training using transcription and keywords based on the pre-trained model BERT (not yet completed, bugs exist)
+3. multi-label training using transcription and keywords based on the pre-trained model BERT.
+A simple three-layer network is constructed, with the first layer being the pre-trained BERT

 ### Results
 The results are saved in csv file "mtsamples_results.csv" :